-Future rise in GMSL caused by thermal expansion, melting of glaciers and ice sheets and land water storage changes, is strongly dependent on which Representative Concentration Pathway (RCP) emission scenario is followed.
-SLR at the end of the century is projected to be faster under all scenarios, including those compatible with achieving the long-term temperature goal set out in the Paris Agreement.
-GMSL will rise between 0.43 m (0.29-0.59 m, likely range; RCP2.6) and 0.84 m (0.61-1.10 m, likely range; RCP8.5) by 2100 (medium confidence) relative to 1986-2005.
-Beyond 2100, sea level will continue to rise for centuries due to continuing deep ocean heat uptake and mass loss of the GIS and AIS and will remain elevated for thousands of years (high confidence).
-Under RCP8.5, estimates for 2100 are higher and the uncertainty range larger than in AR5.
-Antarctica could contribute up to 28 cm of SLR (RCP8.5, upper end of likely range) by the end of the century (medium confidence).
-Estimates of SLR higher than the likely range are also provided here for decision makers with low risk tolerance. {SR1.5, 4.1, 4.2.3.2, 4.2.3.5}
+Future rise in global mean sea level caused by thermal expansion, melting of glaciers and ice sheets, and land water storage changes, is strongly dependent on which RCP emission scenario is followed.
+Sea level rise at the end of the century is projected to be faster under all scenarios, including those compatible with achieving the long-term temperature goal set out in the Paris Agreement.
+GMSL will rise between 0.43 m (0.29-0.59 m, likely range) (RCP2.6) and 0.84 m (0.61-1.10 m, likely range) (RCP8.5) by 2100 (medium confidence) relative to 1986-2005.
+Beyond 2100, sea level will continue to rise for centuries due to continuing deep ocean heat uptake and mass loss of the Greenland and Antarctic ice sheets (4.2.3.5), and will remain elevated for thousands of years (high confidence).
+For RCP8.5, estimates for 2100 are higher and the uncertainty range larger than in AR5.
+Antarctica could contribute up to 28 cm of sea level rise (RCP8.5, upper end of likely range) by the end of the century (medium confidence).
+Estimates of sea level rise higher than the likely range are also provided here for decision makers with low risk tolerance (SR1.5, 4.1, 4.2.3.2).